-In response to MIFID II, 360T has created an enhanced version of is OTC trading platform for which it has sought authorisation as a Multilateral Trading Facility (MTF).
+In response to MIFID II, 360T has created an enhanced version of is OTC trading platform for which it has received authorisation as a Multilateral Trading Facility (MTF).
 Although based in 360T’s home country, 360T MTF will be made available in all European Economic Areas (EEA) Members States and in most other countries globally.
-Your 360T account managers can advise where MTF will be available or if any restrictions apply.
+Your 360T account managers can advise where MTF is available or if any restrictions apply.

-360T MTF will offer trading in all foreign exchange financial instruments except for Spot FX as this falls outside the scope of the MiFID legislation.
-MTF will offer trading in FX Forwards, FX Swaps, FX options, FX non-deliverable forwards and non-deliverable swaps.
-360T MTF will provide clients with greater transparency and enhanced control at every stage of the trading lifecycle, and equally enable clients to comply with their own regulatory obligations where necessary.
+360T MTF offers trading in all foreign exchange financial instruments except for Spot FX as this falls outside the scope of the MiFID legislation.
+MTF offers trading in FX Forwards, FX Swaps, FX options, FX non-deliverable forwards and non-deliverable swaps.
+360T MTF provides clients with greater transparency and enhanced control at every stage of the trading lifecycle, and equally enables clients to comply with their own regulatory obligations where necessary.

 If you are interested in exploring the opportunities presented by 360T MTF, then please contact your account manager or write to the 360T compliance department email below, who will provide you with a copy of the MTF Supplement Agreement and Rulebook.

 MTF Fees – Jan 2018

 Maker side – Schedule of Fees – 360T MTF (PDF)